The Avenue, megalithic construction at Avebury.

-The Stone Circle, Silbury Hill, West Kennett Long Barrow, The Avenue, and Tumuli
+The Stone Circle, Silbury Hill, West Kennet Long Barrow, The Avenue, and Tumuli

-Stonehenge is not to be missed, but the megalithic circle at Avebury and the many surrounding ancient structures are far better.
+Stonehenge is not to be missed, but the megalithic circle at Avebury and the many surrounding ancient structures are far more interesting.
 It's easy to spend an entire day there exploring the many sites.
+Avebury is a complex of several megalithic structures of widely varying design, built over a period of many centuries.

-It is one of the finest and largest Neolithic monuments in Europe and dates to around 3000 BC.
-It is older than the megalithic stages of Stonehenge,
+Avebury is one of the finest and largest Neolithic monument sites in Europe and dates back to around 3,000 BC.
+Avebury is older than the megalithic stages of Stonehenge, although some of the purely turf components of that complex go back to a similar age.

 The village of Avebury is approximately midway between the larger towns of Marlborough and Calne, just off the main A4 road on the northbound A4361 towards Wroughton.
 It is about 32 kilometers north of Stonehenge.

-The map at left (1:250,000 scale) shows Avebury's location with respect to other small villages in the area.
+You will probably want to buy the 1:25,000 Marlborough Ordnance Survey map.
+The first map below (1:250,000 scale) shows Avebury's location with respect to other small villages in the area.

-The map at right (1:50,000 scale) shows Avebury village and some of the ancient monuments.
+The second map below (1:50,000 scale) shows Avebury village and some of the ancient monuments.

-These two maps (1:25,000 scale) show the village and the prehistoric monuments in more detail.
-The public right of way shown as green here are a fantastic feature of the U.K. — the public is guaranteed access to these footpaths!
+The two maps below (1:25,000 scale) show the village and the prehistoric monuments in more detail.
+The public rights of way shown as green here are a fantastic feature of the U.K. — the public is guaranteed access to these footpaths!

 As for logistics, Avebury is a small village.
 The only accommodations available are B&B at the Red Lion pub at the crossroads almost at the center of the henge.
 It's relatively expensive.